-The following description of the University of Windsor - Retirement Plan for Faculty and Certain Employees (the "Plan") is a summary only.
+The following description of the University of Windsor Employees' Retirement Plan (the "Plan") is a summary only.
 For more complete information, reference should be made to the Plan's text.

 (a) General

 The University of Windsor sponsors two pension plans, one for faculty and certain other employees and the second for other employees.
 The plan for faculty and certain other employees is a money purchase plan with a defined benefit minimum guarantee.
 The plan for other employees is a defined benefit plan.